 6. Body Paragraph 2 – The Main Message

-While there are certainly no set-in-stone rules for writing business emails, there are some basic guidelines to follow.
-First and foremost is readability: your email should be easy to read, even if it’s on mobile.
+While there are no set-in-stone rules for writing business emails, there are some basic guidelines.
+First and foremost is readability: your email should be easy to read, even on mobile.

-It’s also important to use your subject line wisely and make sure that it gives recipients all of the information they need about what your email contains in only a few words.
+It’s also important to use your subject line wisely and ensure that it gives recipients all the information they need about what your email contains in only a few words.

 7. Body Paragraph 3 – Sign-Off, Call To Action, Additional Details (if needed)

-A sign-off is more than just an opportunity to include a friendly sincerely or thanks—it can also be used to reiterate something you said in your introduction or even invite your readers into some action.
+A sign-off is more than just an opportunity to include a friendly, sincere thanks—it can also be used to reiterate something you said in your introduction or even invite your readers into some action.

 Even if you said it all in your body paragraphs, you can always go back and introduce another point—use that as an opportunity for another call-to-action statement.

-Also, consider what else needs saying?
+Also, consider what else needs to be said.
 Did you leave out an important detail or reason?
 Should you include information about when and how to reach you?
 These are all excellent opportunities for additional information.

 8. Optional PS/Cc Line